 The power of mental sound

-If a particular sensory exercise proves problematic in its execution, it is worthwhile to insist.
-This way, you will have the opportunity to improve your soul balance, combining this training with the soul mirror, self-suggestion, and the magic of water and food.
-If you do not consolidate the balance of the Elements, the transition to the following levels will be challenging.
+If you find a particular sensory exercise challenging to execute, it’s important to persevere.
+Doing so will provide you with the opportunity to enhance your inner balance by combining this training with techniques such as using a soul mirror, self-suggestion, and the magic of water and food.
+If you do not establish a balance among the Elements, progressing to the following levels will be difficult.

-In the practice of auditory concentration, one reaches the root of sound, the stimulus of the sound sensation, without going through physical means.
-The exercise takes place as follows:
+In the practice of auditory concentration, one accesses the essence of sound, the stimulus for sound sensation, without using physical means.
+The exercise is conducted as follows:

-- After assuming the usual relaxed position, imagine you hear a simple sound, such as the ticking of a pendulum or the ringing of bells.
-Since this is an exercise that aims to isolate the various sensory perceptions, it is essential to try not to visualise the object that produces the sound.
-The perception of sound must be free of images; banish it from your mind if an image appears.
-As in the previous exercise of visual concentration, the sound will first be clear for only a few seconds; as you persevere, you will feel it more and more distinctly.
+- After taking your usual relaxed position, imagine hearing a simple sound, such as the ticking of a pendulum or the ringing of bells.
+Since this exercise aims to isolate various sensory perceptions, it is crucial to avoid visualising the object that produces the sound.
+Your perception of sound should be free from images; if any image does appear, consciously banish it from your mind.
+Similar to the previous exercise on visual concentration, the sound will initially be clear for only a few seconds.
+However, as you continue to focus, you will begin to perceive it more distinctly.

-- When you no longer struggle with simple sounds, move on to the more elaborate sounds of musical instruments, atmospheric noises and percussion generated by various tools.
-Always stay within the limits of pure auditory concentration.
+- Once you have mastered simple sounds, progress to more complex sounds, including musical instruments, atmospheric noises, and percussion created with various tools.
+Always maintain a focus on pure auditory concentration.

-- The practice is over if you can hold the auditory sensation for five minutes.
+- The practice concludes once you can maintain the auditory sensation for five minutes.

 Rispondi